 Ocean heat content (OHC), like ocean carbon content, increases steadily during phases with positive or zero emissions (Fig. 8a).
-Unlike carbon content, however, the ocean heat content does not decrease significantly during phases of negative emissions (compare Figs. 3c and 8a; note there is a small decrease in OHC in the OS{100}^{1000} simulation around year 250).
+Unlike carbon content, however, the ocean heat content does not decrease significantly during phases of negative

+- emissions (compare Figs. 3c and 8a; note there is a small decrease in OHC in the OS{100}^{1000} simulation around year 250).
 As a result, OHC after an overshoot deviates much more from the reference simulation with no overshoot, than the accumulated carbon fluxes.
-While the CO_2 partial pressure difference between atmosphere and ocean becomes negative during the negative emission phases (i.e., driving a carbon flux out of the ocean in the global mean), SAT does not decrease enough to cool the ocean significantly in the global mean.
-Also, the relatively strong AMOC reduction in our model increases the oceanic heat uptake by reducing heat losses to the atmosphere in the North Atlantic (Drijfhout, 2015).

-These results imply that steric sea level rise (Fig. 8b, Table 3) is irreversible during the 400 years of all overshoot simulations, and higher than in the reference simulation by up to 15 cm for the most extreme overshoot OS{100}^{1000} (Fig. 8b, Table 3).
+While the CO2 partial pressure difference between atmosphere and ocean becomes negative during the negative emission phases (i.e., driving a carbon flux out of the ocean in the global mean), SAT does not decrease enough to cool the ocean significantly in the global mean.
+Also, the relatively strong AMOC reduction in our model increases the oceanic heat uptake by reducing heat losses to the atmosphere in the North Atlantic (Drijfhout, 2015). - These results imply that steric sea level rise (Fig. 8b, Table 3) is irreversible during the 400 years of all overshoot simulations, and higher than in the reference simulation by up to 15 cm for the most extreme overshoot OS{100}^{1000} (Fig. 8b, Table 3).
 This is consistent with a multitude of previous studies (e.g., Boucher et al. 2012; MacDougall 2013; Tokarska and Zickfeld 2015, Ehlert and Zickfeld 2018), which show that sea-level rise is largely irreversible on centennial to millennial time scales.
-We note, however, that negative emissions are indeed effective in reducing the rate of sea level rise after an overshoot to a value similar or lower than that of the reference simulation (Fig. 8c).
-Since a certain amount of sea level rise has been implicitly accepted by aiming to limit global warming to 1.5°C, The additional steric sea level rise due to an overshoot remains relatively small compared to the sea level rise committed to in the reference simulation in our model (<20% at year 400 except for the most extreme overshoot OS{1000}^{1000}).
+We - 455 note, however, that negative emissions are indeed effective in reducing the rate of sea level rise after an overshoot to a value similar or lower than that of the reference simulation (Fig. 8c).
+The additional steric sea level rise due to an overshoot remains relatively small compared to the sea level rise committed to in the reference simulation in our model (<20% at year 400 except for the most extreme overshoot OS{100}^{1000}).
 Thus, the rate of sea level rise determines the pace and cost of necessary adaptation for the decades to centuries after an overshoot.
-Therefore, limiting the rate of sea level rise after an overshoot might arguably be more policy relevant in the context of negative emissions than a relatively limited contribution of the overshoot to the limiting sea level rise itself.
+Therefore, limiting the rate of sea level rise after an overshoot might arguably 460 be more policy relevant in the context of negative emissions than a relatively limited contribution of the overshoot to the sea - level rise itself.

 Figure 8: Ocean heat content (a), steric sea level rise (b), and rate of steric sea level rise smoothed over 50 years (c,d).
-Panel (d) provides a zoom intofor the last 50 years of panel cthe simulations (c).
+Panel (d) provides a zoom into the last 50 years of panel c.
 The color code for the simulations is given in Fig. 1.
-Shaded areas The shading around the ensemble means indicates an estimate of internal variability as described in the text.
+The shading around the ensemble means indicates an estimate of internal variability as described in the text.
 An 11-year moving average filter has been applied to the time-series in panels a and b.
-The shaded areas in the background indicate the different phases of the simulations (grev: positive emissions; light blue: negative emissions for the short overshoots; light red: negative emissions for the long overshoots).
+The shaded areas in the background indicate the different phases of the simulations (grey: positive emissions; light blue: negative emissions for the short overshoots; light red: negative emissions for the long overshoots).